TsingZ0/FedTGP/README.md

 # System

+Learning reasonable global prototypes can be challenging in some cases, particularly due to the limited number of client prototypes and the introduced adaptive margin during ACL.
+To address this, consider setting a larger `top_cnt` and ensuring that the global communication iteration number is larger than 1000, which should result in a `Server loss` smaller than 0.001.
+The best accuracy is typically achieved when a minimal `Server loss` is obtained.
+In most of our experiments, we achieved a `Server loss` of 0.0.

 - `main.py`: system configurations.
 - `run_me.sh`: command lines to run experiments.
 It is advisable to retune hyperparameters on new tasks.
 - `flcore/`: